 Myth: Habitat houses allow people to move from poverty to plush new houses.

-Fact: Any new house is going to be a dramatic change for a family that has been living in a shack or tenement.
-But Habitat houses are not extravagant by any standard.
+Fact: Any new house is going to be a dramatic change for a family that has been living in a sub-standard conditions.
+But, Habitat houses are not extravagant by any standard.
 Habitat’s philosophy is to build simple, decent homes.
-Under house-design criteria approved by Habitat for Humanity International’s board of directors, living space in a three-bedroom home, for example, is not to exceed 1,050 square feet.
+Generally speaking, HFHSL homes range from approximately 1200 square feet to 1300 square feet in size.
+Houses have three or four bedrooms and one or two bathrooms.